Church of St Mary the Virgin and All Souls, Bulwell: List of Incumbents

-Organ
+Pipe Organ

 A new organ was opened in 1852 by George Cooper, the assistant organist of St Paul's Cathedral.
 The current pipe organ dates from 1872 by Forster and Andrews.
 In 1899 a new organ chamber was built to house the organ and move it from its location in the north transept.
 A specification of the organ can be found on the National Pipe Organ Register.